Culture of Tripura

 Tripura has several diverse ethno-linguistic groups, which has given rise to a composite culture.
 The dominant cultures are Tripuris who are: Tripura, Debbarma, Jamatia, Reang, Noatia, Koloi, Murasing, Rupini Uchoi, and tribes like Chakma, Halam, Garo, Hajong, Kuki, Mizo, Mogh, Munda, Oraon, Santhal.

+Tripuri dress

+Tripuris have their own traditional dresses.
+This type of dress is similar to that of the rest of the North-East Indian people, but the pattern and design differs significantly.
+Below are some examples of Tripuri vestuary:

 Handicrafts

 Tripura is noted for bamboo and cane handicrafts.
 Bamboo played important part in the jhumia (shifting cultivation) of the tribes.
 It was used to make watch stations on stilts and was devised to carry food and water.
 Besides these usages, bamboo, woods and cane were used to create an array of furniture, utensils, hand-held fans, replicas, mats, baskets, idols and interior decoration materials.